 All these evaluations showed that there were some potential microbiological, chemical and physical hazards but that the production of Board is completely different from the production of food.
-Critical Control points as found in the Food Industry were not found in the Board Industry.
-Because all potential Hazards can be controlled by Good Manufacturing Practices, the Board industry uses the terminology "point of attention" to define these aspects.
+All potential hazards can be controlled by Good Manufacturing Practices, and the Board industry uses the terminology "Point of Attention" instead of "Critical Control Point" to define these aspects.

 The process of the production of board is in principle the same in all plants, and a description of the process is part of this standard.
-The plants however may differ in age and layout and therefore an inventory of the hazards is made on an individual basis.
+The plants however may differ in age and layout and therefore a hazard analysis and risk assessment is made on an individual basis.

 This GMP standard for Board does not purport to address the compulsory conformance of fibreboard articles to food contact regulations.
-All manufactured materials and articles intended for food contact, placed on the market is required to comply with the principles of the EU Regulation 1935/2004, and the provisions of all transposed national legislation.
-In the absence of harmonisation, materials and articles are required to comply with national regulations of the member state on whose territory the products are marketed, supplemented when necessary, by the appropriate provisions of other member states regulations under the principle of mutual recognition, or by other internationally recognised regulations or agreements in force.
+All manufactured materials and articles intended for food contact placed on the market are required to comply with the principles of the EU Regulation 1935/2004 and EC Regulation 2023/2006 on good manufacturing practices, and the provisions of all transposed national legislation.
+In the absence of harmonisation, materials and articles are required to comply with national regulations of the Member State on whose territory the products are marketed, supplemented when necessary, by the appropriate provisions of other Member States' regulations under the principle of mutual recognition, or by other internationally recognised regulations or agreements in force.